CCEMGroupTCD/DARTassembler/docs/doc_files/1_quickstart.rst

     ase gui DARTassembler/batches/PdII/concat_passed_isomers.xyz

-Browsing through the assembled structures, you will see that using the entire MetaLig database without any filters results in a very diverse chemical space.
+Browsing through the assembled structures, you will notice that using the entire MetaLig database without any filters results in a very diverse chemical space.
 In the following section, we will learn how to filter the ligands to generate complexes with more chemically uniform structures.

 Feel free now to play with the target vectors and see what happens when you provide other sets of target vectors.
 Can you swap the cis/trans orientation of the two monodentates relative to the bidentate?
 For more information on these settings, and especially the target vectors, please refer to the :ref:`assembler module documentation <assembler>`.

+Please close the ase gui window now before proceeding to the next section.

 Target Chemical Space
 ------------------------